mingrutar/Intel-GenomicsDB-Projects/README.md

 * [GenomicsDB Wrapping Dockers](#util_dockers)

 <a id='perf'></a>
-### GenomicsDB Performance Profiling
+### GenomicsDB-Benchmark

-GenomicsDB Profiler is a self-start project for profiling GenomicsDB performance, see GenomicsDB wiki at https://github.com/Intel-HLS/GenomicsDB.
+GenomicsDB Profiler, or Genomics-Benchmark as late name,d is a self-start project for profiling performance of GenomicsDB utillities, see GenomicsDB wiki at https://github.com/Intel-HLS/GenomicsDB for details about GenomicsDB utilities.

 ![png](images/gdb_profiler_all.jpg)

 The profiling targets are GenomicsDB utilities <b>‘vcf2tiledb’</b> (data loader) and <b>‘gt_mpi_gather’</b> (data retriever).
 Both utilities require a json config file as input, see detals ay https://github.com/Intel-HLS/GenomicsDB.
-The initial motivation was to automatically generate the labor-intense-to-craft JSON input files that were needed for finding the optimal values for loader (vcf2tiledb) input parameters, such as various buffer sizes,  and combination of the parameters.
-Over the time, the profiler has been improved to generate hundreds JSON configure files with various running configurations; launch profiling on multiple nodes and visualize profiling results in various ways.
+Initially the work was manually creating a config file then profile a GenomicsDB utility against the file.
+I created GenomicsDB Profiler that automatically generates different config files, then profile GenimicsDB utilities with the config files.
+I have profiled __2000+__ in a batch.
+Technically speaking, the number of runs in a batch is unlimited.
+GenomicsDB Profiler also has __visualization__ for profiling results, 2-D and 3-D results comparisons and query geno position distribution.

 A single run of vcf2tiledb or gt_mpi_gather is a very simple task.
 However managing thousands runs with similar configurations on many nodes become very challenging.
-A single run of vcf2tiledb often take hours.
-For efficience, the code needs to enable quick test, dry run, reuse existing DB, automatically process results and so on.
-To address all the issues, GenomicsDB Profiler has a complex name scheme for JSON configuration files and test result files to avoid conflicts and various mechanisn for quick testing.
-See [GenomicsDB Profiling Document](docs/GenomicsDBProfiling.pdf) for details.
+To avoid conflicts, GenomicsDB Profiler has a complex name scheme for JSON configuration files, DB names and result file names.
+Because running the loader often takes hours, the code enable quick test, dry run, option of reuse existing DB, automatically process results and so on.

 <a id="gdb_builder"></a>
 ### Docker for Building GenomicsDB Utilities